Publications

 Private Commercial Contracts and Public Accountability (India Business Law Journal (Vol. 18, Issue 9) 2025)

-A crucial arbitration award has been set aside by the Delhi High Court based on the finding that private entities carrying out state functions through commercial contracts must serve the public interest.
-In Union of India v Reliance Industries Ltd. and Ors, an arbitral award was set aside on the basis that private corporations entrusted with sovereign functions cannot avoid constitutional accountability, notwithstanding the…
+A crucial arbitration award has been set aside by the Delhi High Court based on the finding that private entities carrying out state functions through commercial contracts must serve public interest.
+In Union of India v Reliance Industries Ltd. and Ors, an arbitral award was set aside on the basis that private corporations entrusted with sovereign functions cannot avoid constitutional accountability, notwithstanding the commercial…

 - Blog 16 April 2025